What is a Good Net Promoter Score? (Latest 2018 NPS Benchmark)

-One of the most frequently asked questions that we get is “What is a good Net Promoter Score®?”
-And even though we repeatedly tell our clients that the score itself is irrelevant, we do understand the idea that comparing performance to other companies can help them show a more accurate picture of where they are standing at in a competitive landscape.
+One of the most frequently asked questions we get from our customers at Retently is “What is a good Net Promoter Score®?”.
+Although we emphasize that the score value is irrelevant, we do understand that comparing the metric to other companies can help gaining a more accurate picture of where they stand in the competitive landscape.

 So from what you can see, Net Promoter Score can vary dramatically, and if you want to figure out whether your NPS score is good or bad, there is a variety of aspects to look at.
 Further on we will be looking at the absolute values of a good Net Promoter Score across industries, factors affecting NPS benchmarks and steps you need to take when comparing your scores against competitors to get the most out of your NPS score.

-Generally speaking, a Net Promoter Score that is below 0 would be an indication that your business has a lot of work to do to improve its customer satisfaction levels.
+Generally speaking, a Net Promoter Score that is below 0 would be an indication that your business has a lot of issues to address.

 A score between 0 and 30 is a good range to be in, however, there is still room for progress.
-If your NPS is higher than 50 that would indicate that your company is doing great and has far more happy customers than unhappy ones.
+If your NPS is higher than 30 that would indicate that your company is doing great and has far more happy customers than unhappy ones.

-NPS of 75 or more means your customer love you and your company is generating a lot of positive word-of-mouth from their referrals.
+An NPS over 70 means your customers love you and your company is generating a lot of positive word-of-mouth from their referrals.
 The higher your NPS is, the more likely it is that your customer referrals will convert into new leads and more revenue for your company.

-But all of the data above is very relative, truth be told, there are markets that never get an NPS higher than 20.
-And if you are one of them, there are several steps you need to go through to compare your scores against competitors.
+But the data above is very relative.
+Truth be told, there are markets that never get an NPS higher than 20.
+If you are one of them, there are several steps you need to go through to compare your scores against competitors.

 Step 1: Compare it with your industry average